 - Butter helps flavor the apples and creates a smoother, luxurious filling

-- Egg is used to brush the top of the crust to create that beautiful golden-brown crust.
+- Egg is used to brush the top of the pie crust to create that beautiful golden-brown crust.

 - I love brushing my pastry crust with a little apricot glaze because it gives the pie a warm, glossy finish.